Buying a residential property to renovate and let out or sell is the most common type of property development undertaken […]

 The key to this, of course, is ensuring that the total amount you pay to buy and improve the property (making clever layout changes, updating fixtures and fittings, and bringing external areas back to life, for example) is significantly less than the figure you expect to receive when your fully-renovated property sells.

-Within this, property developers will enhance their profits because they get the basics right:
+Within this, property developers will make their money because they get the basics right:

 If you’re a seasoned developer, you’ll already have ticked those boxes.
 Box clever with these six additional profit-boosting strategies from the team at Tiger Financial: